bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ![](/img/xcode-test-results.png)

-* Even if  Your signing certificates and provisioning profiles are safe from curious eyes in our Code Signing tab since the tab is not accessible for non-team members.
-Certificate and provisioning profile URLs are redacted in build logs.
-Do not expose your secret env vars with the `Expose for Pull Requests?` toggle.
 * With iOS projects, we advise you to add our `Run CocoaPods install` step to your primary workflow to make sure all your iOS dependencies are installed.

 {% include message_box.html type="note" title="Safety comes first with code signing" content="Irrespective of public or private apps, your code signing files are always protected from curious eyes!

-Files uploaded to the `Code signing` tab are not accessible to people outside of your team!
-Even if you generate a public app and share the build with someone, Certificate and provisioning profile URLs are redacted in build logs . "%}
+* Files uploaded to the `Code signing` tab are not accessible to people outside of your team!
+* Even if you generate a public app and share the build with someone, Certificate and provisioning profile URLs are redacted in build logs .
+* If you have exported an encrypted profile from Xcode, you can use password protection for that file on our `Code Signing` tab as well.  "%}

 {% include message_box.html type="info" title="More on iOS" content="